shariq1989/cookbook/content/recipe/zuppa_toscana.md

 * A [dutch oven](https://amzn.to/3sFYTY1) or an [Instant Pot](https://amzn.to/3w5GDtJ)

-#### Is Zuppa Toscana keto?
+#### Is zuppa toscana keto?
 Is it low-carb?

-The macros are high for a keto diet.
-For a low-carb diet, it is a solid meal with one substitution.
-Replace the red potatoes with cauliflower.
-Cauliflower takes on a potato-like texture when cooked, and you still get the flavor of the original recipe.
-We even calculated the macros to make it easy for you.
+The macros are a little high for a keto diet.
+However, with one substitution, Zuppa Toscana fits a low-carb diet well.
+Simply, replace the red potatoes with cauliflower.
+Cauliflower takes on a potato-like texture when cooked, and you still get all the flavor of the original recipe.
+I calculated the macros to make it easy for you.

 * CARBS– 13 net carbs
 * PROTEIN– 62g
 * FAT– 61g

-You can also substitute half in half for the heavy cream to reduce the carbs and calories in this meal.
+You can also substitute half-and-half for the heavy cream to reduce the carbs and calories for this meal if you choose.

 #### Can I freeze Zuppa Toscana?